George Finch (politician, born 1794): Background

-Finch was the illegitimate son of George Finch, 9th Earl of Winchilsea, and Mrs Phoebe Thompson, and was educated at Harrow School (1805–11), Trinity College, Cambridge (1811).
+Finch was the illegitimate son of George Finch, 9th Earl of Winchilsea, and Mrs Phoebe Thompson, and was educated at Harrow School (1805–11) and Trinity College, Cambridge (1811).
 In 1808 he was granted a licence to use the Finch arms.
-On his father's death in 1826, the title went to his father's first cousin 10th Earl of Winchilsea, but the large Finch estate was not entailed, thus the estate that should have gone with the title instead was able to be given to him despite his illegitimacy, therefore he inherited substantial estates including the Earls of Winchilsea seat at Burley House near Oakham, Rutland and a large fortune.
+On his father's death in 1826, the title went to his father's first cousin, the 10th Earl of Winchilsea, but the large Finch estate was not entailed, thus the estate that might have been expected to go with the title instead was able to be left to him despite his illegitimacy, and so he inherited substantial estates including the seat of the Earls of Winchilsea, Burley House near Oakham, Rutland, and a large fortune.
 His estate generated an income of £29,000 a year.

 Political career

 Finch sat as Member of Parliament for Lymington between 1820 and 1821, for Stamford between 1832 and 1837 and for Rutland between 1846 and 1847.

 He was High Sheriff of Rutland for 1829–30.